microsoft/SmartHotel360-SentimentAnalysis/README.md

     ![Graph Explorer](Documents/Images/41-graph-explorer.png)

-1. You can deploy the Azure Function with right-click on Function code and selecting Deploy to Azure and selecting your Azure subscription and the Function you created.
+1. You can deploy the Azure Function with the Azure extension in Visual Studio Code, click on Deploy to Function App.
 This will create a zip package and send it to Azure.

     ![Deploying the Azure Function](Documents/Images/56-function-deployment.png)